rabidaudio/rabid.audio/_posts/2014-12-18-using-grunt-with-jekyll.md

 The `--save-dev` will save this as a required development package for your project.
 Other developers can use `npm install --dev` to install all the dependencies.
-This is separate from `--save` so that you can separate the executing dependancies of your project (perhaps `connect` or `express` if you are running a web server) from the packages useful for developing the project (your test suite, for example).
+This is separate from `--save` so that you can separate the executing dependencies of your project (perhaps `connect` or `express` if you are running a web server) from the packages useful for developing the project (your test suite, for example).

 Now you need to make a file called `Gruntfile.js` in the root directory of your project.
 This is where you define all of